shibatch/tlfloat/.github/PULL_REQUEST_TEMPLATE.md

 code.
 Your code added in this PR may be removed without notice if our project finds it necessary.

+By becoming a sponsor of our project, no additional cost will be charged to review your PR.

-If you have any concerns, please contact us before opening a PR.
+If you have any questions, please contact us before opening a PR.

 Simply remove this notice when you open a PR.